nutgram/docs/docs/usage/exceptions.md

 Normally, when an exception is raised, the program will crash.

 In Nutgram, exceptions can be categorized into two main types:
-- **Software Exceptions**: These are exceptions that originate from your code.
+- **Exceptions**: These are exceptions that originate from your code.
-- **Telegram API Exceptions**: These are exceptions that come from the Telegram Bot API.
+- **Telegram API Errors**: These are errors that come from the Telegram Bot API.

 ## Software Exceptions